JatinNagpal1/nagpal-lab/content/_index.md

         filename: welcome.jpg
       text: |
         <br>
         We study microbiome–brain communication across development, with a focus on stress and social behaviour.
-Using zebrafish, _C. elegans_, and translational frameworks, our work integrates neurobiology, microbiome science, and environmental exposures.
+Using zebrafish, C. elegans, and translational frameworks, our work integrates neurobiology, microbiome science, and environmental exposures.

   - block: markdown
     content: